Thomasporta/Steam-Data-Analysis/README.md

 ![view](Arabic.PNG)

 Only around 250 games are being developed with Arabic language per year now - an extremely low number.
-And this is the same for many other languages, but arabic was the most striking considering how widespread it is.
+And this is the same for many other languages, but Arabic was the most striking considering how widespread it is.

 ### Adult Only Sexual content